 Add a small section at the end of your proposal to get the necessary signatures.
 This way, you and your client can sign the proposal and the partnership becomes official.

 Be sure to also include your contact information in your business proposal template.
 It acts as a gentle prompt to your client to contact you in case they have any questions.
-A professional way of doig that would be to include an e-business card with your contact details, email i.d and any other social links you want to share.
-You can go through this article for the best digital business cards.
+A professional way of doing that would be to include an e-business card with your contact details, email i.d and any other social links you want to share.

 Orange-Simple-Project-Proposal-Template